-You can sign up for texts alerts on your phone for when deposits or withdrawals are made on your account.
+You can sign up for text alerts on your phone when deposits or withdrawals are made on your account.
 Being notified of deposits informs you that your paycheck has been deposited and the amount.
 In addition, if you are looking for a transfer from someone else, you can be notified when it has made it to your account.
 Getting notified of withdrawals from your account triggers you to check and ensure that any withdrawals are legitimate.

 Payment Due Notifications